There Be Mature Content Here

 Luna’s at the mine.

-Last night she’d told me to come back tomorrow—which is today—to help her with the mining drill.
+Yesterday she’d told me to come back tomorrow—which is today—to help her with the mining drill.
 Her delivery of her invitation—the cautious look in her eyes that matched the tentative smile which pinched the corners of her lips—hounded me all night long.
 Was she actually excited to spend time with me?

 Truly?
 With me?

-I’d stood inside my made-of-sticks hut, locked in my armor, the seconds had slogged by.
+Last night, as I’d stood inside my made-of-sticks hut, locked in my armor, the seconds had slogged by.
 In terms of near-unbearable duration, only the night I’d spent outside of Joia’s door could compare.
 And that night hadn’t been miserable—

 Well, it’d been a different kind of miserable because Luna had been with me.